redis/redis-doc/topics/replication.md

     A ---> B ---> C

-Even if `B` is writable, C will not see `B` writes and will instead have identical dataset as the master instance `A`.
+Even if `B` is writable, C will not see `B` writes and will instead have an identical dataset to the master instance `A`.

 Setting a slave to authenticate to a master
 ---